thisjustin816/thisjustin816/SINGLEPAGE.md

 ## Lead DevOps Engineer

-Results-oriented DevOps Engineer with 14+ years in software development and 7+ years accelerating software delivery.
+Results-oriented DevOps Engineer with 14+ years in software development and 7+ years accelerating software delivery using DevOps methodologies.
 Skilled in utilizing Infrastructure as Code (IaC), CI/CD pipelines, and cloud technologies to streamline operations and optimize costs.
 Highly adaptable and eager to learn new technologies as needed to deliver high-quality solutions.
 Excellent communicator, bridging technical gaps for any audience.

 ### KEY SKILLS & PROFICIENCIES